redbrogdon/gemini_cli_instructions/github_summary/instructions-for-combined-report.md

     - **Description:** This PR fixes an issue in the `vector_graphics_compiler` where the Z scale value was not being correctly set when parsing SVG matrices.
 This change ensures that the matrix is correctly constructed, which is important for proper rendering after a recent engine change.
   </example>

-3. **Create the Report:** Create the report by assembling the summaries as a list, ordered by most recently merged to least recently merged.
+3. **Create the Report:** Create the report by assembling the summaries into a list with a blank line in between each one.
+Order the list by the merge date, from newest to oldest.
 If there were no pull requests in the repository within the specified time period, the report should say "No pull requests were merged during this time."
 Include a header that lists the name of the repo (e.g. "## flutter/packages").

   This is an example of a report for the flutter/flutter repo with two pull requests found:
   <example>